karlropkins/submission-joss/paper/paper.md

   ...
 )

-# For signal isolation
+# For signal isolation (as used for Figure 3b)
 isolateContribution(
   data,
   pollutant,
-  ...                 # other arguments allow user to modifying isolation method
+  ...                 # other arguments allow user to modify the isolation method
                       # (see package documentation for further details)
 )

+# findBreakPoints and testBreakPoints can also be used to fine-tune BP/S models

 ```